|

 wind brings rain to the peninsula usually between

-are often clear and bright but the wind can be
+Days are often clear and bright but the wind

-very chilly and snow sometimes falls on nearby
+can be very chilly and snow sometimes falls

-has usually stopped and summer kicks in fast with
+rain has usually stopped and summer kicks in

 The summer southeaster can make days on False